borispopicbusiness/timetracker/README.md

 First go to ./dev/time-tracker-dev-env/ perform

-docker ubild . -t keycloak-ubuntu-test:4
+docker build . -t keycloak-ubuntu-test:4

 THat will generate a docker image for Keycloak.